DXHeroes/knowledge-base-content/practices/value_proposition.md

 Follow these steps:

-1. Discuss who the customer is with the team.
-You can use the Persona Canvas.
+1. Discuss with your team who the customer is.
+You can use the [Persona Canvas](https://designabetterbusiness.com/2017/09/21/step-into-the-shoes-of-your-customers-with-the-persona-canvas/).
 2. Put your ideas about the customer jobs on the post-it notes.
 Stick the notes to the canvas.
 3. Write the pains on the post-it notes.
 Answer the question: “What gets in the way of customer’s jobs?”
 Stick the notes to the canvas.
 4. Write the gains on the post-it notes.
 Try to think about what makes the customer happy.
 Stick the notes to the canvas.